On Congress' Inaction On Gun Violence, This New York Times Editorial Says It All

 June 12, 2016, was the day of the gun massacre at the Pulse nightclub in Orlando, Florida, which killed 49 people.
 Until this week, it was the deadliest mass shooting in modern U.S. history.

-The death toll from Sunday night’s shooting at a music festival in Las Vegas has reached 59 and continues to rise.
+The death toll from Sunday night’s shooting at a music festival in Las Vegas has reached 58, plus the gunman, and continues to rise.

 “477 Days.
 521 Mass Shootings.
 Zero Action from Congress,” the headline on the Times’ succinct editorial reads.